zoxpx/pxdocs/content/reference/release-notes/portworx.md

 * PWX-6616 - Fix shared volume mounts going read-only kubernetes in few corner cases
 * PWX-6551 - px_volume_read_bytes and px_volume_written_bytes are not available in 1.6.2
-* PWX-6479 - Debian 8: PX fails to come up if sharedv4 is enabled
+* PWX-6479 - Debian 8: Portworx fails to come up if sharedv4 is enabled
 * PWX-6560 - PVC creation fails with "Already exists" perpetually
 * PWX-6527 - Clean up orphaned volume paths as PVC are attached and detached over a period of time
 * PWX-6425 - Cloudnsap schedule option to do full backup always.